HDE/python-lambda-local/README.rst

      -e ENVIRONMENT_VARIABLES, --environment-variables ENVIRONMENT_VARIABLES
-                           path to flat json file with environment variables --version             print the version of python-lambda-local and exit
+                           path to flat json file with environment variables --version             print the version of python-lambda-local and exit --verbose             print all logging information. when not provided, truncated logs will print

 Prepare development directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~